igarcica/PicknPlace/pick_n_place/scripts/README.md

-## Compute deformation cluster with ROS
+# Compute deformation cluster with ROS

+Provides a ROS Service ``/pick_n_place/get_def_class`` of type ``GetDefClass`` that computes the grid metric and clusterizes it.
+It resturn the deformation cluster where it pertains.

-# Offline - Without the robot
+## Offline - Without the robot

 To compute the deformation cluster of a grasped object in real time (through ROS topic), execute: